Using the command-line interface¶

 Triggering actions¶

-are also very useful as they allow quickly
+The syncthingctl commands pause, resume, and rescan are also very useful, as they allow you to quickly

-pausing/resuming and rescanning the specified folders/devices from the command-line.
-The helptext
+pause/resuming and rescanning the specified folders/devices from the command line.
+The help text

 Querying and changing the configuration¶